maggick/maggick.github.io/source/about/me.html.markdown

 ## Open Source

-I am an Open Source enthusiasm.
+I am an Open Source enthusiast.
 I discover this world in September 2009.
 My first GNU/Linux installation was an Ubuntu 10.04 Lucid Linx in June 2010.
 So on I always have a GNU/Linux distribution installed on my computer.
 I actually use a Debian testing.

 ## maggick